Best Strawberry Protein Fluff Recipe

 I’m intentionally trying to eat over 100 grams of protein per day.
 In addition to the high protein foods I normally eat, I’ve been trying to get creative.

 When I knew I could get 27 grams of protein by making protein fluff, I’ve been pinning a lot of variations of this recipe on Pinterest.
 This weekend, I finally got around to testing it!

 Protein fluff is a very thick and creamy, pudding like high protein dessert.
 The Xantham gum in the recipe really thickens it up so your protein powder goes beyond a drink, and turns it into a moussey, fluffy, pudding.

 It’s a great substitute for protein shakes, when you just can’t drink one more shake!
 I prefer eating my calories to drinking anyway.
 It seems much more satisfying.

 There are many variations of protein fluff that I’ve been pinning.
-I’ve seen protein fluff in chocolate, cookies and cream, peanut butter, and all sorts of fruit.
-I chose to start with strawberries, because they have so much flavor and they are in season right now.
+I’ve seen protein fluff in chocolate, cookies and cream, peanut butter, and all sorts of fruit flavors.
+I chose to start with strawberries, because they have so much flavor, and they are in season right now.